-Identify vendors who have product stewardship policies, green packaging options, and/or take-back programs (i.e. carpet tiles, wood pallets, writing utensils, uniforms, etc.).
-The city should support vendors who take care to meet standards that demonstrate products were responsibly sourced, eliminate omission of harmful gases, and can be recycled.
-The city can work with vendors that will provide purchasing reports to measure the environmental impact of products purchased including transportation costs and greenhouse gas impacts.
+Identify vendors who have product stewardship policies, green packaging options, and/or take-back programs (i.e., carpet tiles, wood pallets, writing utensils, uniforms, etc.).
+The city should support vendors who meet standards that demonstrate products were responsibly sourced, eliminate omission of harmful gases, and can be recycled.
+The city can work with vendors that will provide purchasing reports to measure the environmental impact of products purchased, including transportation costs and greenhouse gas impacts.

 M.W.1.4.
 Divert construction and demolition waste.
 Divert construction and demolition (C&D) waste streams from landfills for capital projects.

-Collaborate with King County Solid Waste Division to increase the diversion of building materials from landfills during construction and demolition (C&D).
-Identify and evaluate market options for recycling bulk materials or if it is feasible to reuse materials on-site.
+Collaborate with King County Solid Waste Division to increase the diversion of building materials from landfills during C&D. Determine whether it is feasible to reuse materials on-site and identify and evaluate market options for recycling bulk materials.
 Document protocols and plan to replicate for future city projects.